ycrc/ycrc.github.io/snippets/milgram_partitions.md

         Jobs submitted to this partition  do not request a GPU by default.
 You must request one with the [`--gpus`](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) option.
     **Job Limits**

-    Jobs submitted to the scavenge_all partition are subject to the following limits:
+    Jobs submitted to the scavenge partition are subject to the following limits:

     |Limit|Value|
     |---|---|